MicrosoftDocs/azure-docs/articles/storage/common/storage-using-rest-api-including-authentication.md

 ## Summary

 In this article, you learned how to make a request to the blob storage REST API to retrieve a list of containers or a list of blobs in a container.
-You also learned how to create the authorization signature, how to use it in the REST request, and how to examine the response.
+You also learned how to create the authorization signature for the REST API call, how to use it in the REST request, and how to examine the response.

 ## Next steps